Tsinwntas/tnk-storage/projects/storage/README.md

 - @param  entities Entities to insert into DB.

 - @returns Observalbe to subscribe to.
 If you do not subscribe it will not perfom the actions.

+### Extras
+This service extends `ngx-indexed-db` so it also exports all of their API.
+You can check out their API [here](https://www.npmjs.com/package/ngx-indexed-db).

 ## StorageEntity abstract class
 Base abstract class that should be extended by anything that goes in the DB.